igna-s/Braille_Web_Navigator/README.md

 * **templates/index.html**: The frontend simulation.
 Renders the grid visually using CSS and handles user clicks to simulate touching a physical device.
 * **Translation.jpeg**: Reference chart for the Spanish Braille system used in the project.

-## 🎨 Future Changes

-- [ ] **Hardware Integration**: Connect the Python backend to a microcontroller via Serial/UART to drive real actuators.
-- [ ] **Voice Synthesis**: Add TTS (Text-to-Speech) feedback for UI navigation.
-- [ ] **Improved Image Dithering**: Optimize the algorithm for converting complex images into tactile dots.
-- [ ] **Physical Case Design**: Create 3D printable STL files for the device housing.

 ## 📜 License

 This project is open source.
 Feel free to modify the code to adapt it to different Braille standards or hardware configurations.

-## 📜 License

-This project has no usage restrictions (Uses MIT or Apache libraries), except for the terms and conditions of the respective API providers.
-From my side, feel free to use and evolve it :D !